Tag Archives: Native Americans

 June 2009: Christy decided adoption was best for her unborn child.
 She was already struggling financially as a single mother of two children and knew it would be even more difficult to provide for a third child without help from the birth father.
 Brown responded that he would to sign away his rights.

-July 2009: Christy selected Matt and Melanie Capobiancos to raise her child.
+July 2009: Christy selected Matt and Melanie Capobianco to raise her child.
 Christy felt a connection with them and continues to work double shifts to make ends meet for her and her two children.
 She had not seen Brown in months.

 Native American Baby Veronica